scriptin/kanji-frequency/README.md

 Since XML structure and wiki markup was ignored, thus this dataset is *potentially* noisy.
 This needs further investigation.
 Proper parsing was not implemented simply because it is too difficult (need to parse both XML and wiki markup).

+## Alternative datasets

+- http://vtrm.net/japanese/kanji-frequency/en - Aozora Bunko, with a counting method which counts each kanji only once per text
+- https://foosoft.net/posts/kanji-frequency/ - Kanji frequency in Wikipedia and novels

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.